Metastruct/ACF/README.md

 # XCF: Extended/Experimental Combat Framework

-## XCF IS NOT COMPATIBLE WITH SINGLEPLAYER!!
-USE A 2-PLAYER LAN SERVER INSTEAD!! (this might fix problems with other mods too)
+## Some parts of XCF are not compatible with single-player, use a 2-player LAN server instead! (this might fix problems with other mods too)
-## All of the changes in this repo are in the lua, materials and models folder.
-To save bandwidth, download only these folders and REPLACE those folders within an existing ACF install!
+## Do not paste XCF into the ACF folder, XCF replaces ACF in the addons folder.
+Remove ACF before installing XCF.
+If you install XCF, you can still play in ACF servers!

 XCF is an extension to ACF which includes whatever I find interesting to add to it.

-Please see the wiki for current features, planned features and usage documentation.
+Please see the wiki and issues page for current features, planned features and usage documentation.

 ***